BananaBoii600/Music-Player/README.md

 ```

 # Setup
-you have to install pygame and tkinter in the command prompt/terminal using
+Before using the app, you have to install pygame and tkinter in the command prompt/terminal using
 ```sh
 pip install pygame
 ```